nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 You can even change a mapping without restarting Nuxeo if you use an [alias](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/indices-aliases.html) as the index name.

-For instance the Nuxeo Platform will only know the&nbsp;`nuxeo`&nbsp;alias and once your mapping is ready on&nbsp;`nuxeo_v2`&nbsp;you can atomically switch:
+For instance the Nuxeo Platform will only know the `nuxeo` alias and once your mapping is ready on `nuxeo_v2` you can atomically switch:

 ```
 curl -XPOST 'localhost:9200/_aliases' -d '{ "actions" : [